 Laboratory studies are done to rule out other conditions.

 - Degenerative changes are very common (more than 60% of patients aged 55 or older, and increasing with age), and positive radiograph findings should not be interpreted in isolation, but clinically correlated.2

 - Anterior-posterior (AP), lateral, and oblique views should be performed.

 - The absolute sagittal diameter of the spinal canal is measured from the posterior aspect of the mid-vertebral body to the spinolaminar line.
-A reduction to 13 mm or less at C3-C7, or a ratio of canal diameter to mid-vertebral body diameter of 0.8 or less is stenotic.
+A reduction to 13 mm or less at C3-C7, or a ratio of canal diameter to mid-vertebral body diameter of 0.8 or less is stenotic.3

-- Oblique views can reveal foraminal stenosis
+- Oblique views can reveal foraminal stenosis.

-- Effacement of CSF indicates functional stenosis
+- Effacement of cerebrospinal fluid (CSF) indicates functional stenosis.

 - Signal changes on T1-weighted images correlate with poorer prognosis following surgical decompression.